 Quality coaches act in the best interest of their athletes.
 This is referred to as an athlete-centred coaching approach because it places the needs of individual players at its core.
-It is a holistic approach to player development, which includes technical, tactical, physical, mental and social development of the player within the sport environment but also outside of it.
+It is a holistic approach to player development, which includes social, mental, physical, tactical and technical development of the player within the sport environment but also outside of it.
 When a coach applies the athlete-centred coaching approach, the key consideration is on how to best develop the players while meeting the needs of each individual.